mnbnkr/duelyst.gg-improvements/card-text/edited-converted/keywords_&_tooltips_converted.md

           The first damage this unit takes every turn is negated.

 keyword:  **Frenzy**<br>
-          When this minion attacks a unit next to it, it will also deal its attack damage to all enemies around it.
+          Whenever this minion attacks a unit next to it, it will also deal its attack damage to all enemies around it.

 keyword:  **Grow** +1⚔️/+1❤️<br>
           Unit gains +1⚔️/+1❤️ at the begining of its owner's turn.